driftAbout/terminal-velocity/README.md

  1. Open new terminal window to be used for the music player (will take up command line listener while playing)
  2. Install mpg123
  3. Install project dependencies
- 4. Use the following commands to control your music:
+ 4. Use the following commands to control your music (use quotes around all parameters besides the primary command):

 		-	play_track [artist] [album] [name] - [Plays a file given a path]
 		-	import_track [path] - [imports a track given the folder structure Artist >> Album >> Track.mp3]
 		- create_playlist [playlist name] [path to text file with paths] - [creates a playlist with the name given from a file with a list of paths (paths can be to MP3, albums folders or artists folders)]
 		- play_playlist [playlist name] - creates a queue of the playlist songs
+		- play_artist [artist name] - plays all songs in the database from given artist
+		- play_album [artist name] [album name]- plays all songs in the database from given album and artist
+		- skip - [skips to next song in queue]
 		-	pause - [Pauses current song]
 		-	resume - [Resumes current song]
-		-	volume up [Increases volume 20% if possible]
+		-	volume up - [Increases volume 20% if possible]
-		-	volume down [Decreases volume 20% if possible]
+		-	volume down - [Decreases volume 20% if possible]
-		-	track info [Gets information on track in the terminal]
+		-	track info - [Gets information on track in the terminal]
+		- quit - [exits to terminal]
  		-	help or ?
 [Displays a list of commands]

 ## Tests